 - Def Bond & K-Reen with the song “Tu Me Plais” (In the movie Taxi 1)

+I hope you enjoyed discovering some old-school french rap artists!
 French rap started back in the 90s with groups that became nowadays iconic as IAM for Marseille or NTM for Paris.
 A strange fact, there is an absence of old-school French rap artists coming from one of the major French cities: Lyon.
-Thanks to the time many new genres emerge on the French rap scene and the choice of styles is more diverse today.
-Now I invite you to read my blog posts about modern French rap: 10 Current French Rappers That You Should Listen to Now.